jazzjacob/poster-podcast-player/README.md

 ## The idea, simply

-A podcast player that can sync images (and more) with the audio.
+A podcast player that can sync images with the audio.

 ---